AudeAllen/pands-problem-sheet/README.md

 ### ***plottask***

-8. # plottask.py
+### ***plottask***

-The plottask program creates a histogram with a normal distribution of 1000 values with a mean of 5 and a standard deviation of 2
+8. The plottask program creates a histogram with a normal distribution of 1000 values with a mean of 5 and a standard deviation of 2
 Plot of the function  h(x)=x3 in the range [0, 10] <br />
 <br />
 Main reference for my work for this task were the below sites<br />